Preparing for Abdominal or Pelvic Surgery: How Physiotherapy Supports Your Recovery

 Stay Connected and Informed

-At Female Focus Physiotherapy, we specialise in supporting women before and after abdominal and pelvic surgeries.
-Our personalised, evidence-based approach empowers you to recover with strength, confidence, and clarity.
+At Female Focus Physiotherapy, we specialize in supporting women before and after abdominal and pelvic surgeries.
+Our personalized, evidence-based approach empowers you to recover with strength, confidence, and clarity.

 Call us today or book online to get started.